openshift/training/beta-3-setup.md

             manifest:
     [...]

-Once you save this file, the DeploymentConfig will be updated and a new router deployment should be created with the new definition.
+Once you save this file and exit the editor, the DeploymentConfig will be updated in OpenShift's data store and a new router deployment will be created based on the new definition.
 It will take at least a few seconds for this to happen (possibly longer if the router image has not been pulled to the master yet).
 Watch `osc get pods` until the router pod has been recreated and assigned to the master host.

-**Note:** For a properly HA routing layer, we would label multiple nodes for infrastructure, have `osadm router` create multiple routers, and define a VIP to load-balance between the pods.
-This is out of scope of this document for now.
+For a true HA implementation, one would want multiple "infra" nodes and multiple, clustered router instances.
+Look for this to be described in beta4.

 ## The Complete Pod-Service-Route
 With a router now available, let's take a look at an entire Pod-Service-Route definition template and put all the pieces together.